The 48-Hour Validation: How Market Testing Saved 3 Months of Building the Wrong Thing

 Hour 13-36: The 30-Contact Test That Reveals Truth

-Chen had a list.
-People he knew from previous roles.
-LinkedIn connections.
-Executives he’d worked with.
-Not strangers.
-Not warm leads.
-Professional contacts who fit the target audience.
+Chen already had a list: people he knew from previous roles, LinkedIn connections, and executives he’d worked with.
+These weren’t strangers or random warm leads, but professional contacts who fit the target audience.

-He needed 30 conversations to get a statistical signal.
-Not 5 (too small).
-Not 100 (too slow).
-30 gives you enough data to decide in 48 hours.
+He needed 30 conversations to get a real signal.
+Five would be too small, and 100 would be too slow.
+Thirty gives enough data to decide in 48 hours.

 Hour 13-20: Outreach to 30 people

-He sent LinkedIn messages and emails to 30 executives who matched his target profile.
-Directors or Senior Managers at companies he knew.
-People positioned for VP moves.
+He sent LinkedIn messages and emails to 30 executives who matched his target profile: Directors or Senior Managers at companies he knew, positioned for VP moves.

 Message structure: